Green Tips for the Office

 * Save about 10% on electricity by adjusting thermostats up (summer) or down (winter) a few degrees

-* Use power strips to turn off appliances that don't need to be on at night (they continue to draw energy if plugged into an outlet).
-You save about 40 watts of energy for each appliance that's plugged into a power strip.
+* Use power strips to turn off appliances that don't need to be on at

 * Turn off lights after hours